This course will enable you to develop competency in advanced practice.

-Teaching will consist of theory sessions followed by discussions and a review of practice.
+You'll learn through theory sessions followed by discussions and a review of practice.
 During the patient assessment module, the afternoon session will consist mainly of clinical practice in the skills lab, working on the techniques of history taking and physical assessment.

 During the course, you will develop an electronic portfolio which will allow you to document your hours, meetings with your mentor, and provide you with a space to add evidence which supports your increasing competency.

-You will benefit from our state-of-the-art Clinical Simulation Unit which replicates a number of areas of healthcare in which you may work.
+You will benefit from our Clinical Simulation Unit which replicates a number of areas of healthcare in which you may work.

-You will be based in the Department of Health Sciences which is on Campus West.
+You'll be based in the Department of Health Sciences which is on Campus West.
 The majority of your teaching will take place in Alcuin, or at other locations across Campus West.

 Students will work in their own area of clinical practice throughout the programmme.
 Students may choose to organise placements in other healthcare settings in order to enhance their clinical learning.